mindsdb/mindsdb/README.md

 * Community contributor's [dashboard tasks](https://github.com/mindsdb/mindsdb/projects/8).
 * [First timers only issues](https://github.com/mindsdb/mindsdb/issues?q=is%3Aissue+is%3Aopen+label%3Afirst-timers-only), if this is your first time contributing to an open source project.

-We are always open to suggestions, so feel free to open new issues with your ideas, and we can guide you!
+We are always open to suggestions, so feel free to open new issues with your ideas, so that we can guide you better!

 Being part of the core team is accessible to anyone who is motivated and wants to be part of that journey!
 If you'd like to contribute to the project, refer to the [contributing documentation](https://docs.mindsdb.com/contribute/?utm_medium=community&utm_source=github&utm_campaign=mindsdb%20repo).